Sweets Making Wagashi Cooking Experience for Groups in Tokyo

 You will be given an overview lesson on traditional Japanese sweets and the process of making them by an experienced instructor in English, and in Japanese, according to your preference.

-Book your Sweets Making Wagashi Cooking Experience in Tokyo on this page!
+Book your Sweets Making & Kimono Tea Ceremony in Tokyo on this page!

-You will be putting on your traditional cooking outfit and apron before proceeding to the room where you will learn how to make the wagashi.
+You will be putting on a traditional kimono and apron before proceeding to the room where you will learn how to make the wagashi.
 Our workshops are held in a Japanese-style tatami room with historical and cultural designs.

 You will be introduced to the wagashi and be given a basic overview of the subject so you can proceed with the hands-on class.
 The host is a professional with years of experience in making wagashi and performing the tea ceremony.
 You will be receiving instructions and guidance in English or Japanese, whichever you prefer.